Tony Rojas: A Future Star in Linebacker U’s Storied Tradition

 Abdul Carter, another star linebacker for Penn State, said of Rojas: “He’s gonna become something very special for this defense.
 I’ve seen it since this guy got here and throughout camp and last week against West Virginia.
 He’s playing fast, playing physical.
 He wants to learn, he wants to get better.
 And that’s why you make those flash plays.”

-Photo by Steven Walter
+Photo by Steven Blanco

 The Road to Penn State: Rojas’ Recruitment Journey